-Behind the construction of BUILT Systems’ products is the use of 5S methodology, which is a system that works hand in hand with the Kaizen leadership philosophy.
-This technique’s ultimate purpose is to organize the workplace into a more efficient space in terms of cost, time and other resources.
-Originally made up of five Japanese terms – seiri, seiton, seiso, seiketsu and shitsuke – the steps have been loosely translated into English – sort, straighten, shine, standardize and sustain – for easy implementation.
+Behind the construction of BUILT Systems’ products is the use of 5S methodology.
+This is a system that works hand in hand with the Kaizen leadership philosophy.
+The ultimate purpose is to organize the workplace into a more efficient space in terms of cost, time and other resources.
+Originally made up of five Japanese terms – seiri, seiton, seiso, seiketsu and shitsuke – the steps are loosely translated into English – sort, straighten, shine, standardize and sustain – for easy implementation.

 Step One: Sort

 The first step of the 5S process is “sort.”
-This involves taking stock of the workplace and identifying which tools and materials are required for everyday operations and which are not beneficial to the organization’s productivity.
-After this review, the items that are found unnecessary can be eliminated, because they’re counterproductive to 5S methodology’s intent of maximizing efficiency.
+This involves taking stock of the workplace and identifying which tools and materials are required for everyday operations, along with which are not beneficial to the organization’s productivity.
+After this review, the items that are found unnecessary can be eliminated.
+They’re counterproductive to 5S methodology’s intent of maximizing efficiency.

 Step Two: Straighten

-Once the items required for the organization to operate are identified, the second step, “straighten,” comes into play, which involves ensuring that all required items are clearly available to and easily located by all employees.
-This makes it easier to keep things running smoothly and promotes overall cleanliness and organization of the workplace, both of which can help improve productivity.
+Once the required items for the organization to operate are identified, the second step, “straighten,” comes into play.
+This involves ensuring that all required items are clearly available and easily located by all employees.
+This makes it easier to keep things running smoothly and promotes overall cleanliness and organization of the workplace.
+Both of which can help improve productivity.

 Step Three: Shine

-To accomplish the third step, “shine,” the workplace and necessary tools must be kept clean and in working order.
-This helps prevent issues during the production process, such as equipment malfunctions, that can cause the unnecessary expenditure of time, money and labor.
+To accomplish the third step, “shine,” the workplace and necessary tools must be clean and in working order.
+This helps prevent issues during the production process, such as equipment malfunctions.
+These can cause an unnecessary expenditure of time, money and labor.

 Step Four: Standardize

 The fourth step, “standardize,” is designed to convert the processes involved in the first three steps into one continuous workflow.
-Crafting guidelines to ensure that all items remain appropriately sorted, straightened and shined will help your organization stick to the plan and avoid reverting back to the less-streamlined state that your company is seeking to leave behind.
+Crafting guidelines to ensure that all items remain appropriately sorted, straightened and shined will help your organization stick to the plan.
+It will also avoid reverting back to the less-streamlined state that your company is seeking to leave behind.